Algoma University: Student life

-The Algoma University Thunderbirds participate in the Ontario University Athletics (OUA) and Canadian Interuniversity Sport (CIS) conferences in the sports of basketball, soccer, cross-country running, curling, wrestling, and Nordic skiing.
+The Algoma University Thunderbirds participate in the Ontario University Athletics (OUA) and U Sports conferences in the sports of basketball, soccer, cross-country running, curling, wrestling, and Nordic skiing.
 Prior to making the move to the OUA and CIS in 2013, the Algoma Thunderbirds competed in the Ontario Colleges Athletics Association (OCAA) in the sports of basketball, curling, and indoor soccer.

-The university's student newspaper is The Sentient.

 The students are represented by the Algoma University Students' Union (AUSU).
 AUSU is local 82 of the Canadian Federation of Students.
 Anishinaabe students of Algoma University have an active Shingwauk Anishinaabe Students' Association (SASA) and are represented on the Algoma University Student Union executive, the Anishinaabe Peoples Council (an advisory committee of the Board of Governors) and the Cross Cultural Committee.